• Canadian Travel

 Tip:

-• Trevi fountain is a very busy site, so if you want to get a good up-close look plan on visiting early in the morning, on a weekday, or after 8 at night.
+- Trevi Fountain is a very busy site, so if you want to get a good up-close look, plan on visiting early in the morning, on a weekday, or after eight at night.

 The Pantheon

 The Pantheon is of note because of the dome.
-The dome is held up by horizontal arches and the use of weight.
-Heavier bricks line the bottom of the dome and lighter weight bricks make up the top of the dome.
-The dome is the exact size of the room underneath, so it would make a perfect circle if there was a descending dome.
-The diameter of the dome is the same as the height of the room below.
+Horizontal arches and the use of weight hold up the dome.
+Heavier bricks line the bottom of the dome, and lighter-weight bricks make up the top of the dome.
+The dome is the exact size of the room underneath, so it would make a perfect circle if there were a descending dome.
+The dome’s diameter is the same as the room’s height below.

-It is fascinating that this building was built so exactly and so perfectly over 2000 years ago without the use of modern technology or building materials.
+It is fascinating that this building was built so exactly and perfectly over 2000 years ago without modern technology or building materials.

 Plan on 30 minutes.